Medical Oncology and Hematology

 • Treat the disease with medication, including chemotherapy

 • Monitor and evaluate progress throughout treatment

 Your medical oncologist may prescribe chemotherapy as a part of your treatment.
 Chemotherapy is used to help eliminate cancer cells and/or prevent them from multiplying in the body.
 Chemotherapy may be administered by infusion, in one of our private or semi-private infusion bays or via pill (oral chemotherapy).

 Hematology is the study of blood, the blood-forming organs, and non-cancerous blood disorders.
 Hematology includes diagnosis, treatment, prognosis, and prevention of blood diseases that affect the production of blood and its components, such as blood cells, hemoglobin, blood proteins, and the mechanism of coagulation.

 Citizens Medical Center – Monthly

 On-site Oncology Pharmacy

 At our on-site pharmacy, oncology-trained pharmacists dispense chemotherapy and other medications required in your medical oncology treatment plan.
 To enhance patient safety, the pharmacy uses advanced technologies, such as computerized ordering systems and bar-coded medications.
 The pharmacy is unable to fill personal prescriptions.

 For the convenience of patients receiving treatment at the cancer center, laboratory testing services are also housed in the restful environment of the Dreiling/Schmidt Cancer Institute.

-The medical oncology department also participates in the Midwest Cancer Alliance (MCA).
+The medical oncology department also participates in the Masonic Cancer Alliance (MCA).
 By participating with the MCA, we provide access to clinic trials through University of Kansas.